 Watch the following video to get an idea of how your modules will look and how to navigate them.
 Though there will be differences depending on your course, the general structure will be the same as shown here.

 Interacting enhances learning - whilst some people may be happy learning entirely on their own, generally you learn by interacting with the world around you, and primarily the people around you.

-There are certain behaviours that are expected in the classroom, and this is exactly the same online.
-You must always remember that you are representing yourself in a professional environment, and it is important that you treat everybody you interact with online with respect.
+Remember that when participating in your course you are representing yourself in a professional environment, and it is important that you treat everybody you interact with online with respect.